shs110/LandmarkRemark/README.md

 # Introduction

 This app displays a rough estimate of User Location based on IP address and allows the user to add a note to the database for his/her current location.
+I tried to follow the MVC model as best as I could here, putting all my

 ## Implicit requirements/Assumptions